-2020 Bonus Payouts
+2021 Bonus Payouts

-In December 2020, the Compensation Committee met and evaluated our performance against the 2020 pre-established corporate goals and determined that the Company met all of the 2020 pre-established corporate goals.
-As a result, the Compensation Committee authorized the funding of bonuses, based on the above factors, including the advancement of our clinical programs, the successful achievement of our financial goals, and the overall performance of the Company in view of changing market conditions.
-After considering such factors, the Compensation Committee recommended, and our Board of Directors determined that we achieved our 2020 corporate performance goals at 100% for purposes of our annual cash bonus program.
+In November 2021, the Compensation Committee met and evaluated our performance against the 2021 pre-established corporate goals and determined that the Company met a majority of the 2021 pre-established corporate goals.
+As a result, the Compensation Committee authorized the funding of bonuses, based on the above factors, including commercial launch of COSELATM, the advancement of our clinical programs, the successful achievement of our financial goals, and the overall performance of the Company in view of changing market conditions.
+After considering such factors, the Compensation Committee recommended, and our Board of Directors determined that the executive team achieved our 2021 corporate performance goals at 80% for purposes of our annual cash bonus program.

-Our Chief Executive Officer's performance for 2020 was based solely on the achievement of 2020 corporate goals.
-As a result, the Compensation Committee approved an annual bonus for Dr. Velleca at 100% of his target bonus, or 50% of his annual base salary.
+Our Chief Executive Officer's performance for 2021 was based solely on the achievement of 2021 corporate goals.
+As a result, the Compensation Committee approved an annual bonus for Mr. Bailey at 80% of his target bonus, or 40% of his annual base salary.

-For our executives other than Dr. Velleca, the Compensation Committee approved a total bonus pool of 100% of the combined bonus targets for all executives, including our named executive officers.
-Dr. Velleca evaluated the individual performance of each of our executives and recommended to the Compensation Committee specific bonuses to be awarded to each executive, including each named executive officer other than himself, within the total bonus pool based on a combination of individual performance and the collective performance against our pre-established corporate goals.
+For our executives other than Mr. Bailey, the Compensation Committee approved a total bonus pool of 80% of the combined bonus targets for all executives, including our named executive officers.
+Mr. Bailey evaluated the individual performance of each of our executives and recommended to the Compensation Committee specific bonuses to be awarded to each executive, including each named executive officer other than himself, within the total bonus pool based on a combination of individual performance and the collective performance against our pre-established corporate goals.

 Individual performance for our named executive officers was based on a combination of departmental achievements, leadership achievements and execution of pre-established individual goals.
-Significant individual achievements of our named executive officers, other than Dr. Velleca, in 2020 are as follows:
+Significant individual achievements of our named executive officers, other than Mr. Bailey, in 2021 are as follows: